 How far is the trip from Da Nang to Hoi An

 Hoi An is located further South than Da Nang, also on the coast overlooking the South China Sea.
-It’s really not far from Da Nang to Hoi An, in total you’ll need to cover under 20 miles which can take anything from under an hour to over two depending on route and choice of travel.
+It’s really not far from Da Nang to Hoi An.
+In total you’ll need to cover under 20 miles.
+It can take anything from under an hour to over two depending on route and choice of travel.

 Ways to get to Hoi An from Da Nang

 Order a Grab car or taxi

 If you haven’t heard of Grab and are planning a trip to Vietnam then I highly recommend you download the Grab app now.
 It’s the Asia equivalent of Uber and is a totally safe, low cost way to get around.
 Fares are fixed up front when you order so you don’t have to worry about carrying extra cash.
 It’s super helpful to fill in your destination on the app.
 That way your driver knows exactly where to take you without having to worry about the language.
 I love that you can track where your driver is and make sure you don’t get in the wrong car.
 A Grab car from Da Nang to Hoi An should cost no more than £15 (500,000 Dong).